GEOG 1001 Introduction to Geography (MOTR GEOG 101): 3 semester hours

 GEOG 2001 Cultural Geography: 3 semester hours

 This course examines the effect of geography on culture and cultural groups.
 Essential to the geographic perspective is identifying the effect on cultures of the current trend toward increasing globalization.
 Topics include language, religion, attitudes, and the effect of technology.
 The major goals are to increase awareness of the diversity of human cultures and to prepare students for a world of increasing intercultural communication and conflict.
-Satisfies cultural diversity.
+This course fulfills the Cultural Diversity requirement.

 GEOG 4900 Advanced Readings in Geography: 3 semester hours